jjanzen93/cmpm-121-final/README.md

 [F0.a] You control a character moving over a 2D grid.
     The game utilizes the arrow keys to move the character around the 2D grid.
 Each of these movements calls a function to increment time passed, as well as a function to shift the player's location on the board.
 [F0.b] You advance time manually in the turn-based simulation.
-    Time is advanced manually via performing actions.
+    Time is advanced manually via performing actions (and is presented as a function call within the action function).
 Planting, cutting, and moving all advance time forward.
 [F0.c] You can reap or sow plants on grid cells only when you are near them.
-    Planting and cutting works on the space upon which the player is standing, so movement (and thus time advancement) is necessary to interact with multiple cells.
+    Planting and cutting interacts with the cell upon which the player is present, so movement (and thus time advancement) is necessary to interact with multiple cells.
 [F0.d] Grid cells have sun and water levels.
 The incoming sun and water for each cell is somehow randomly generated each turn.
 Sun energy cannot be stored in a cell (it is used immediately or lost) while water moisture can be slowly accumulated over several turns.
     Each time an action is performed and time advances, a random amount of water is added to the soil and a random amount of sun is generated per cell.
 The sun resets and is rerolled every time one of those actions is performed, while the water represents an aggregate of all water recieved over the plant's presence in the game.
 [F0.e] Each plant on the grid has a distinct type (e.g. one of 3 species) and a growth level (e.g. “level 1”, “level 2”, “level 3”).
     The plants have multiple levels of growth that are moved through based on the water and sun present.
 [F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).
     If there is enough of both water and sun, the plant will move to the next level.
 Since these values are rerolled every time, the length of time is random.
 However, certain plant types require more or less resources to grow, thus making their average times different.
 Some plants can only grow with other plants of a certain type near them.
 [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).